 Harrelson Hall was designed by Holloway and Reeves with Edward Waugh.
 It was the first round classroom built on a university campus.

-171 students wait in line in front of the Student Housing Office to get rooms in Bragaw Hall for the following year.
+171 students waited in line in front of the Student Housing Office to get rooms in Bragaw Hall for the following year.

-Students discover that the correct pronunciation of "Syme" Dormitory, is "sim," and that is named after George Frederick Syme, a civil engineer who served as the first president of the Raleigh Engineers Club.
+Students discovered that the correct pronunciation of Syme Dormitory is "sim."
 Over half of the students surveyed thought the pronunciation was "sime."
+The dorm was named after George Frederick Syme, a civil engineer who served as the first president of the Raleigh Engineers Club.

-Carmichael Gymnasium was named for William Donald Carmichael, a World War I Veteran and advocate for the completion of Reynolds Colisseum.
+Carmichael Gymnasium was named for William Donald Carmichael, a World War I veteran and advocate for the completion of Reynolds Coliseum.
+The Department of Physical Education was one of the early occupants of the building.

-Governor Sanford gets booed after an NC State-Wake Forest basketball game in Reynolds Coliseum by students protesting the possible name change of the University from North Carolina State College to the University of North Carolina at Raleigh.
+Governor Sanford was booed after an NC State-Wake Forest basketball game in Reynolds Coliseum by students protesting the possible name change of the college from North Carolina State College to the University of North Carolina at Raleigh.

-Harris Hall was originally built as a cafeteria but later housed the departments of Counseling, Registration and Records, Student Development and Residence Facilities.
+Harris Cafeteria (now Hall) was originally built as a cafeteria but later housed the departments of Counseling, Registration and Records, Student Development and Residence Facilities.
 It was named for NC State's first cafeteria manager, Louis Hines Harris, who was hired to feed students using a limited budget following World War I.

-Yates Mill, off Lake Wheeler Road near campus, was to be used as a research mill but fell into disrepair.
+Yates Mill, off Lake Wheeler Road near campus, was acquired by NC State as a research mill but fell into disrepair.

 Fraternity Row was later renamed Greek Court.
 Greek Court was renovated to become Greek Village.

-Sixty gallons of anti-freeze are put in the cooling tower for the reactor in Burlington Laboratory, added to keep the 250 gallons of water in the tower from freezing during the winter.
+Sixty gallons of anti-freeze were put in the cooling tower for the reactor in Burlington Laboratory.
+It was added to keep the 250 gallons of water in the tower from freezing during the winter.

 The Chinqua-Penn Plantation was affiliated with NC State University until 2006, when it was purchased by a private citizen.
 It was the site of the Betsy-Jeff Penn 4-H Center.